Member of the Quebec Bar since 1999

 Securing awards in damages in excess of $82M in capital against a satellite television broadcaster for having neglected to act to eradicate the piracy of its television signals, in Vidéotron s.e.n.c. v.
 Bell ExpressVu LP, 2015 QCCA 422.

 Obtained a judgment on appeal upholding the Superior Court decision in favour of our client, the National Bank of Canada, which clarified the nature of wire transfers in Quebec law, in Compagnie d'assurances générales Co-Operators v.
 Coop fédérée, 2019 QCCA 1678.
+This judgment was upheld by the Supreme Court of Canada (2020 SCC 41).

 Securing an important award in damages in our client’s favour, from the Court of Appeal, following misrepresentations in the course of the sale of a company, in Soft Informatique Inc. v.
 Gérard Bluteau Inc., 2014 QCCA 2330.